sergiodnz/lotr-notebook-server/README.md

 # LOTR Notebook Server
 Backend server built with NodeJS, made to support "React Development & API Integration" teaching.

-As you should have seen, the theme is The Lord of The Rings, best book/movie ever.
+As you should have seen, the theme is The Lord of The Rings (best book/movie ever).

 ## Instalation